scrapy/scrapy/docs/topics/selectors.rst

     scrapy shell http://doc.scrapy.org/en/latest/_static/selectors-sample1.html

-Then, after the shell loads, you'll have some selectors already instantiated and ready to use.
+Then, after the shell loads, you'll have a selector already instantiated and ready to use in ``ss`` shell variable.

-Since we're dealing with HTML, we can use either the :class:`~scrapy.selector.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable, or the equivalent :class:`~scrapy.selector.HtmlCSSSelector` found in the ``hcs`` shell variable.
+Since we're dealing with HTML, the selector will automatically use an HTML parser.

 .. highlight:: python